lucasvoirin/bayesian_acoustic_localization/README.md

 ## Usage

-As we udes relative paths to access data and functions, please make sure that you are running scripts from the root directory.
+As we used relative paths to access data and functions, please make sure that you are running scripts from the root directory.

-The analyses are computation intesive, running them can take a lot of time (several hours).
+The analyses are computation intensive, running them can take a lot of time (several hours), depending on your computer resources.

 ### "À la carte"

-To run the simultions of array reconstruction, please execute the following scripts in the specified order:
+To run the simulations of the array reconstruction, you should execute the following scripts in the specified order:

 1. `src/arrayReconstruction_1_simulations.py`
 2. `src/arrayReconstruction_2_resultsAnalysis.py`

-To run the localization tests, please execute the following scripts in the specified order:
+To run the localization tests, you should execute the following scripts in the specified order:

 1. `src/fieldTest_1_formatMetadata.py`
 2. `src/fieldTest_2_arrayReconstruction.py`
 3. `src/fieldTest_3_localization.py`
 4. `src/fieldTest_4_resultsAnalysis.py`

-To run figure generation scripts, please execute the following scripts:
+To generate the figures, you can run the following scripts:

 - `figures/arrayReconstruction_arrayExample.py`
 - `figures/arrayReconstruction_arrayMetrics.py`